 Holocene Epoch - Text by M. Alan Kazlev and Stephen Inniss On Old Earth the Holocene ("entirely recent") is the most recent but one epoch in geologic time, lasting from about 12,000 BT (10,000 b.c.e.) to the Great Expulsion.
 This brief span of time from the birth of agriculture until the end of human baseline dominance on the species' home planet was the Golden Age according to most Anthropist sects.
 It was preceded by the Pleistocene and succeeded by the Gaiacene.

-Paleogene Period - Text by Stephen Inniss In Old Earth paleontology and geology, the first period of the Cenozoic, stretching from 65 to 23 million years before the present.
+Paleogene Period - Text by Stephen Inniss In Old Earth paleontology and geology, the first period of the Cenozoic, stretching from 65 to 23 million years before the present and containing the Paleocene, Eocene and Oligocene epochs.
 It was followed by the Neogene.
-The Muuh and the Soft Ones established interstellar civilizations during this period, and though there are ruins of Muuh origin on Titan there is no evidence they ever interacted with Earth life, and the modern Muuh have no record of any connection with Solsys.
+The Muuh and the Soft Ones established interstellar civilizations during this period, and though there are ruins of Muuh origin on Titan there is no evidence they ever interacted with Earth life and the modern Muuh have no record of any connection with Solsys at all.

 Quaternary Period - Text by Stephen Inniss On Old Earth the third period (or second according to some) of the Cenozoic Era on Old Earth beginning 2.8 million years ago.
 It follows the Neogene (or according to some divisions the Tertiary) period, and consists of the Pleistocene, Holocene, and Gaiacene epochs.